tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/get-permission.md

 |Request Header|Description|
 |--------------------|-----------------|
 | `Authorization` | Required.
-Specifies the authentication scheme, storage account name, and signature.
+Specifies the authorization scheme, storage account name, and signature.
 For more information, see [Authentication for the Azure storage services](authorization-for-the-azure-storage-services.md)
 |`Date` or `x-ms-date`|Required.
 Specifies the Coordinated Universal Time (UTC) for the request.
 For more information, see [Authentication for the Azure Storage Services](authorization-for-the-azure-storage-services.md).|
 |`x-ms-version`|Optional.
 Specifies the version of the operation to use for this request.
 For more information, see [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md).|
 | `x-ms-file-permission-key` | Required.
 Security descriptor of the permission. |